Artificial intelligence could improve the process of enterprise lending in fragile and conflict-affected states like Somalia.

 Through a Shuraako-brokered investment, Sugan was able to expand its women’s clothing line and add a children’s clothing line, increasing the company’s production capacity.

-To capitalize on the unmet healthcare demand throughout the Nugaal region, the company secured a Shuraako-brokered investment to build an additional facility less than 1 km from its current medical center.
-The investment allowed Qaran to intake up to an additional 1,500 patients monthly, helping the company to accommodate the increasing number of patients.
+To capitalize on the unmet healthcare demand throughout the Nugaal region, Qaran Hospital secured a Shuraako-brokered investment to build an additional facility.
+The investment has allowed Qaran to intake up to an additional 1,500 patients monthly.

 Founded in 2015, Haye Enterprise (“Haye”) provides transportation of construction and consumer goods for businesses and individuals throughout the Somali region.
 Haye operates out of a storefront near Mogadishu.
 Since being founded, Haye has managed to expand its operations to include general logistics services for other businesses nearby.
 The company provides reliable daily delivery services on behalf of its clients but ran into capacity issues due to a limited number of delivery vehicles available.